Battle of Tours: Contemporary accounts

 Charles Martel's family composed, for the fourth book of the Continuations of Fredegar's Chronicle, a stylized summary of the battle:

 This source details further that "he (Charles Martel) came down upon them like a great man of battle".
 It goes on to say Charles "scattered them like the stubble".

 The Latin word used for "warrior", belligerator, "is from the Book of Maccabees, chapters 15 and 16", which describe huge battles.

 It is thought that Bede's Ecclesiastical History of the English People (Book V, Chapter XXIV) includes a reference to the Battle of Tours: "... a dreadful plague of Saracens ravaged France with miserable slaughter, but they not long after in that country received the punishment due to their wickedness".

 Strategic analysis

-Gibbon makes the point that 'Abd-al-Raḥmân did not move at once against Charles Martel, and was surprised by him at Tours as Charles had marched over the mountains avoiding the roads to surprise the Muslim invaders.
-Thus, Charles selected the time and place they would collide.
+Gibbon makes the point that 'Abd-al-Raḥmân did not move at once against Charles Martel, and was surprised by him at Tours as Charles had marched over the mountains while avoiding the roads to surprise the Muslim invaders.
+Thus, Charles selected the time and place they would fight.

 'Abd-al-Raḥmân was a good general, but failed to do two things he should have done before the battle: